 It changed my life!
-I have achieved things that I never thought would be possible and has opened a whole new world for me.
-Now I have four bikes – hybrid, mountain, road and a track bike.
+I have achieved things that I never thought would be possible and have opened a whole new world for me.
+Now I have four bikes – hybrid, mountain, road, and a track bike.

 Do you feel cycling helps you with your epilepsy?

 Cycling has given me independence.
 It’s my escape where I can forget about everything.

 By helping other people to enjoy cycling it makes me feel that I have a purpose.

 It gives me something to stay focused on and work towards.

 Over the last four years, I’ve taken part in quite a few events, which involve training leading up to the event.
 So staying focused and active seems to help my epilepsy.